oflynned/Occup.ie-Android/README.md

 # Android Client

-UI MVP for interacting with the Rent App REST service.
+UI MVP for interacting with the Occup.ie REST service.